stschulte/puppet-nimsoft/README.md

 If you want to develop a new provider for a new custom type you should inherit from the `Puppet::Provider::Nimsoft` provider

-Let's take the `cdm_disk` as a step by step example.
+Let's take the `nimsoft_disk` as a step by step example.
 You'll first have to create the basic sketch of your provider:

     require 'puppet/provider/nimsoft'